Seizure of Bulgaria's Corpbank: No nationalization

 The Bulgarian central bank (BNB) accused Corpbank of extensive fraud.
 Because of this apparent fraud, BNB said that nationalizing Corpbank was not an option.
 BNB described the extent of the bank's fraud as "a bottomless barrel".

 The Deposit Insurance Fund of Bulgaria guaranteed all deposits up to 100,000 euros.

 Blame

 Media reports say that BNB was aware that it failed to adequately supervise the bank.
 But more specifically, BNB places blame on one of its officials, the Deputy Head of Banking Supervision.
 Everyone else on the BNB board was exonerated.
 "This does not bode well for the future of bank supervision in Bulgaria," Forbes wrote.

 BNB also made a specific accusation of fraud against Vassilev in relation to the withdrawing of funds in advance of Corpbank's failure.
-According to BNB, "Specifically - according to conservators - on June 19 this year, the day before the Corporate Commercial Bank was to be placed in special measures, a third party downloaded and delivered against receipt to the majority owner of Corporate Commercial Bank 205 887 223 BGN equivalent in cash, mostly Euro."
+According to BNB, "Specifically - according to conservators - on June 19 this year, the day before the Corporate Commercial Bank was to be placed in special measures, a third party downloaded and delivered against receipt to the majority owner of Corporate Commercial Bank 205,887,223 BGN equivalent in cash, mostly Euro."
 Subsequently, the Bulgarian court established that Vassilev's signature on the receipt was forged.

+Political analyst Ilian Vassilev said that Corporate Commercial Bank was "the victim of an assault" by Bulgaria's Prosecutor's Office and media mogul and politician Delyan Peevski."
+Financier Vladimir Karolev said that the insolvency of Corporate Commercial Bank was artificial and deliberate.